skatila/pycgr/README.md

 4	0.5		0		0		0.5		0.5		0.5		0.25
 ```

-And it's corresponding CGR:
+TODO: Corresponding CGR

-Tweak the p to 0.1, 0.2, 0.3 and 0.5, the new CGR:
+TODO: Tweak the p to 0.1, 0.2, 0.3 and 0.5, the new CGR

 ## Description of CGR algorithm <a name="algorithm"></a>

 For a DNA sequence with 4 nucleotide, A - T/U - G - C, we start with a graph

 ![CGR Layout](./references/cgr-layout.png)